BasselRafie/VeriODD/README.md

 OR

-Clone this repository, build it as a maven project, and run the `VeriODD` class.
+Clone this repository, build it as a maven project, navigate to src -> main -> java -> veriodd and run `VeriODD.java`.